South Shore Woman Sees Police Activity After Shooting Leaves Man Dead, Only To Find Out It Was Her Own Beloved Brother

 “How do you tell a 4-year-old?
 She thinks he’s coming back,” Natasha said.
 “It’s going to hit her when he doesn’t show up, because he always shows up.”

-It is believed McCall, who was licensed to carry a gun, returned fire at whoever shot him.
-It was not clear whether he hit anyone.MORE NEWS: Kenosha County Sheriff's Deputy Shoots Chicago Homicide Suspect At Bristol Gas Station After Two-State Crime Spree; Suspect Shot Police K-9 During Confrontation
+It is believed Oliver McCall, who was licensed to carry a gun, returned fire at whoever shot him.
+It was not clear whether he hit anyone.MORE NEWS: Dozens Of Chicago Firefighters, Water Department Workers Sue To Block City's Vaccine Mandate

 The family has set up a GoFundMe to help with burial expenses and with living expenses for his daughter.